 The scoping structure of our example is modeled with the scope graph shown in Fig. 5.
 The colored dotted boxes show in which scopes names are resolved, with arrows indicating the resolution path.
-The definitions f and g are declared in the object scope $s_0$ .
+The definitions fand g are declared in the object scope s_0 .
 Because imports are treated sequentially, import statements induce a scope, connected to the previous import or object scope using a B-edge.
-The import is represented by an I-edge to the scope $s_n$ of object n.
+The import is represented by an import or object scope using a B-edge.
+The import is represented by an I-edge to the scope s_n of object n.
 The forward reference g resolves to the definition in the same scope.
-The reference to n reaches the imported name via the B-edge and the outgoing I-edge.
+The reference to h reaches the imported name via the B-edge and the outgoing I-edge.